-The valuation has been undertaken using the Investment Approach - Discounted Cash Flow (DCF) for Al Andalus Mall, and the Trading Performance Approach - Profits Method for the Hotel.
+The valuation has been undertaken using the Investment Approach - Discounted Cash Flow (DCF) for Al Andalus Mall, and the Trading Performance Approach - Profits Method for Al Andalus Mall Hotel.
 For the vacant land adjacent to the mall, we have undertaken the comparative approach to valuation.